 Conclude on the appropriateness of management's use of the going concernbasis of accounting and based on the audit evidence obtained whether a materialuncertainty exists related to events or conditions that may cast significant doubt on theCompany's ability to continue as a going concern.
 If we conclude that a materialuncertainty exists we are required to draw attention in our auditor's report to therelated disclosures in the standalone financial statements or if such disclosures areinadequate to modify our opinion.
 Our conclusions are based on the audit evidenceobtained up to the date of our auditor's report.
 However future events or conditions maycause the Company to cease to continue as a going concern.

-From the matters communicated with those charged with governance we determine thosematters that were of most significance in the audit of the standalone financial statementsof the current period and are therefore the key audit matters.
+From the matters communicated with those charged with governance we determine thosematters that were of most significance in the audit of the standalone financial statementsof the current period and are therefore the key audit matteRs.
 We describe these mattersin our auditor's report unless law or regulation precludes public disclosure about thematter or when in extremely rare circumstances we determine that a matter should not becommunicated in our report because the adverse consequences of doing so would reasonablybe expected to outweigh the public interest benefits of such communication.

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016 ("theOrder") issued by the Central Government of India in terms of sub-section (11) ofsection 143 of the Companies Act 2013 we give in Annexure A a statement on the matters specifiedin paragraphs 3 and 4 of the Order to the extent applicable.
+1. As required by the Companies (Auditor's Report) Order 2016 ("theOrder") issued by the Central Government of India in terms of sub-section (11) ofsection 143 of the Act we give in Annexure A a statement on the matters specifiedin paragraphs 3 and 4 of the Order to the extent applicable.

 3. As required by Section 143(3) of the Act we report that:

 a.
-We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit;
+We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

 b.
-In our opinion proper books of account as required by law have been kept by so faras it appears from our examination of those books and the reports of the other auditors;
+In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

 c.
-The Balance Sheet the Statement of Profit and Loss (including OtherComprehensive Income) the Statement of Changes in Equity and theStandalone Cash Flow Statement dealt with by this Report are in agreement with the relevant books of account maintainedfor the purpose of preparation of the financial statements;
+The Standalone Balance Sheet the Standalone Statement of Profit and Loss (includingOther Comprehensive Income) the Standalone Statement of Changes in Equity and theStandalone Cash Flow Statement dealt with by this Report are in agreement with the booksof account.

 d.
-In our opinion the aforesaid standalone financial statements complywith the Ind AS specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014.
+In our opinion the aforesaid standalone financial statements comply with the IndianAccounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014.

 e.
-Disqualification of directors stated under Section 164(2) of the Actis not applicable to a Government Company as per notification no. GSR 463(E) of the Ministry ofCorporate Affairs dated 05/06/2015;
+Disqualification of directors stated under Section 164(2) of the Act is notapplicable to a Government Company as per notification no. GSR 463(E) of the Ministry ofCorporate Affairs dated 05/06/2015.

 f.
-With respect to the adequacy of the internal financial controls with reference tofinancial statements of the Company and the operating effectiveness of such controlsrefer to our separate report in Annexure - B;
+With respect to the adequacy of the internal financial controls with reference tofinancial statements of the Company and the operating effectiveness of such controlsrefer to our separate report in Annexure B.

 h.
-With respect to the other matters to be included in theAuditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 b.
 The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses; and

 c.
 There has been no delay in transferring amounts required to be transferred to theInvestor Education and Protection Fund by the Company.